Skip to main content

 Is a 3.2 GPA Good?

-The answer to this question is largely a matter of perspective.
-Generally, a student’s GPA is good if it is competitive at the colleges they hope to attend.
+The answer to what is a good GPA is largely a matter of perspective.
+Generally, a student’s GPA is good if it’s competitive at the colleges they hope to attend.
 If your high school GPA is at or above your desired college’s average, that’s good!
-If your high school GPA is below the average, you will need to get it higher to have the best chances of admission.
+If your high school GPA is below the average, you’ll need to raise it to have the best chances of admission.

 If you have a 3.2 GPA, you’ve probably gotten, on average, a mixture of B’s and B+’s in your high school courses.
-According to a 2016 study, a 3.2 GPA is below the national average for SAT test takers, a 3.38 (B+), so it will limit your college choices.
+According to the College Board—the organization that administers the SAT—a 3.2 GPA is above the national average of 3.0

-To see how your GPA stacks up at your dream schools, put your information into our free chancing engine.
-The engine will also take your GPA, test scores, extracurriculars, and course rigor into account to help you improve your application profile.
+See how your GPA measures up at your dream schools with our free chancing engine.
+It analyzes your GPA, test scores, extracurriculars, and course rigor to estimate your admission chances and offer tips to strengthen your profile.

 How Do Colleges Evaluate GPAs?

-Grades are an important component of the admissions process—after all, your GPA is often the first thing an admission committee sees and can affect whether or not your application is even read by admissions officers.
+Grades are an important component of the admissions process—after all, your GPA is often the first thing an admissions committee sees and can affect whether or not your application is given serious consideration.

-Many colleges use a screening tool called the Academic Index (AI) to quickly evaluate thousands of applications and screen out academically unqualified applications.
-A student’s AI is a calculation that boils their overall academic performance—GPA and test scores—down to a single numerical score, which is compared against a school’s average admissions profile to determine whether their application is read.
+Many colleges use a screening tool called the Academic Index to quickly evaluate thousands of applications and screen out academically unqualified applicants.
+A student’s Academic Index is a calculation that represents their overall academic performance—GPA and test scores—with a single numerical score, which is compared against a school’s average admissions profile to determine whether their application is reviewed.

-That said, college admissions committees know that GPA varies from high school to high school.
-Because of this variance, before computing a student’s AI, admissions committees will recalculate applicant GPAs using their own systems.
+That said, college admissions committees understand that GPAs can vary widely from one high school to another.
+Because of this variance, before computing a student’s Academic Index, admissions committees will recalculate applicant GPAs using their own systems.

 Some colleges give more weight to honors and AP classes, while others count only core courses like English, math, science, history, and foreign languages, eliminating electives from GPA.
-Admissions committees may also take a high school’s difficulty into account, such as whether a school is known for grade deflation or inflation.
+Admissions committees may also take into account a high school’s difficulty, for example, whether a school is known for grade deflation or inflation.

 Which Colleges Accept a 3.2 GPA?